prabindm/WoodsHole/Files/filtering.md

 zcat Results/ALL.mafs.gz | tail -n+2 | cut -f 1,2 > sites.txt
 ```

-To save some computation time during this tutorial, we will analyse only the first 100k sites.
+We can also analyse only the first 100k sites.
 Also, ANGSD requires this file to be indexed.
 ```
 zcat Results/ALL.mafs.gz | tail -n+2 | cut -f 1,2 | head -n 100000 > sites.txt